Army rebounds to upend Texas-San Antonio, 31-13

 THE TAKEAWAY

 Army: The Black Knights continue to thrive under Monken.
 Army has won three straight bowl games and closed last season with 13 straight victories.
-The offense continues to dazzle but the defense is limiting opponents to 281 yards per game this season.
+The offense continues to dazzle but the defense is limiting opponents to 281 yards per game this season and 11.3 points in regulation.

 UP NEXT